euruko2012/call-for-proposals/myabc-corporate_invaders/README.md

 ### Visualizing your business with real-time data

-If your business processes are noe real-time, your user interface shouldn't be a limiting factor.
+If your business processes are real-time, your user interface shouldn't be a limiting factor.
 We'll show how to use combine [Faye] and Websockets to see what's running, in real-time.

 ## Pedro Visintin